nanopool/nanominer/README.md

 This is the user's wallet, where funds will be deposited.
 ### paymentId
 Optional algorithm parameter, can be defined for wallets created on an exchange where the user has a personal payment number in addition to their wallet.
+Currently used only for Pascal.
 ### coin
 Optional algorithm parameter.
 This chooses the default coin for the pool.
 The default pool is [nanopool.org](https://nanopool.org/).